Graduate Portuguese and Hispanic Symposium (GRAPHSY)

 Literature Keynote: Dr. Héctor Hoyos (Stanford University)

-Héctor Hoyos is Associate Professor of Latin American literature at Stanford University.
-He holds a Ph.D. in Romance Studies from Cornell University, and degrees in Philosophy and Literature from Universidad de los Andes in Bogotá.
+Héctor Hoyos is an Associate Professor of Latin American literature at Stanford University.
+He holds a Ph.D. in Romance Studies from Cornell University and degrees in Philosophy and Literature from Universidad de los Andes in Bogotá.
 His book, Beyond Bolaño: The Global Latin American Novel (Columbia UP, 2015), examines post-1989 Latin American novels of globalization and their relevance for world literature.